 Pair Of Right-Handed Pitchers Ink With Rebels For 2013

-Carl Lafferty begins his sixth season as a full-time assistant coach with the Rebels in 2013.
+Carl Lafferty begins his seventh season as a full-time assistant coach with the Rebels in 2013.

 In his first year back working on the field as a volunteer assistant in 2007, Lafferty worked with the outfielders and catchers, and assisted with the hitters.
 Lafferty also served as the first base coach.
 In his time working with the outfielders, Lafferty helped develop Jordan Henry, the 2007 SEC Freshman of the Year selection and a Freshman All-America selection.
 He also worked with his brother, Justin, a ninth round draft pick of the Detroit Tigers in the 2007 Major League Baseball Draft.

 Upon moving to a full-time position in 2008, Lafferty continued to work with the catchers, but also assumed duties assisting head coach Mike Bianco with the pitching staff before assuming duties as recruiting coordinator prior to the 2010 season.

 In his first season as a full-time assistant, Lafferty tutored several players who went on to be drafted in the 2008 MLB Draft, including three pitchers taken in the first 75 picks - Lance Lynn (39), Cody Satterwhite (67) and Scott Bittle (75).
 Bittle earned First Team All-America honors.
 Lafferty also worked with catcher, Brett Basham, who earned SEC All-Defensive team honors and was drafted by the Chicago White Sox in the 16th round.
 Basham led the SEC in runners caught stealing and led all catchers in runners picked off.

 Lynn went on to help the St. Louis Cardinals claim the 2011 World Series in his rookie season in the Major Leagues.